 Further, many algal species grow in salt water, which is more readily available than fresh water.
-Agal farms could be located in areas where other crops cannot grow.
-Agal biofuel could reduce dependence on domestic and imported fossil fuel.
+Algal farms could be located in areas where other crops cannot grow.
+Algal biofuel could reduce dependence on domestic and imported fossil fuel.
 Algae has already been used in the manufacture of skincare products, pharmaceuticals and cosmetics.

 - National Geographic: Save the Plankton, Breathe Freely

 - Woods Hole Oceanographic Institution: Phytoplankton